qwertie/ungglish/orthography.md

 Ungglish has a phonetic writing system but still _looks_ and _sounds_ a lot like English.
 Generally, pronounciation is preserved better than spelling.
-It is not easy to balance pronunciation and spelling, mainly because English represents at least 14 vowel _sounds_ with only 5 vowel _letters_.
+It is not easy to balance pronunciation and spelling, mainly because English represents at least 14 vowel _sounds_ (more than that in some dialects), with only 5 vowel _letters_.
 To make this easier, I eliminated two "basic" English vowels from Ungglish, leaving 7 basic vowels and 5 diphthongs.

 Ungglish is phonetic in one direction: the pronunciation of every word is determined by spelling and is easy to predict if you know all of